 A body-brain-based technique.
 Where we look affects how we feel.
-It is an in-depth psychotherapy to help people address negative experiences such as trauma, depression, anxiety, and many other everyday concerns.
-Brainspotting is body-based technique that uses bilateral sounds and gaze-spotting to move body sensations and feelings to a complete resolution. https://brainspotting.com/
+It is in-depth psychotherapy to help people address negative experiences such as trauma, depression, anxiety, and many other everyday concerns.
+Brainspotting is a body-based technique that uses bilateral sounds and gaze-spotting to move body sensations and feelings to a complete resolution. https://brainspotting.com/

 Cognitive Behavioral Therapy